rien333/numbersense-vae/thesis/thesis.md

 # Introduction #

+(**Note:** the quality and the content of the text is not yet reflective of whatever I have in mind for my thesis)

 Although various machine learning approaches to numerical determination and estimation of objects in images already exist, some research seems impartial to broader cognitive debate [see @Stoianov2012], resulting in models that are somewhat unhelpful for progressing the understanding of numerical cognition.

 Visual numerical cognition functions differently to for example mathematical/arithmetical numerical cognition in regard to three closely related principles (properties).
 These properties consequently guide the general approach of this research (source? maybe note that I can discern three, lakoff might be an source)

 1. Firstly, ...
-2.
+2. Fusce commodo.
 3. Visual sense of number is an emergent property of neurons embedded in generative hierarchical learning processes/models. (biological/animal stuff) (Artificial networks) Modeling visual number therefore necessitates non-researcher depended(/i.e. handcrafted (you could I guess cite dreyfus that this is an unrealistic way of learning that AI suffers from)) features, restricting the choice of an algorithm to be unsupervised as such an algorithm will learn .
 Given their ability to construct the underlying (stochastic?) representation of the data distribution(they learn their own features?) (...in an unsupervised manner), _Varitional Autoencoders_ (VAEs) seem fit to tackle this problem.

 $$
 \frac{n!}{m!(n-m)!} = {n \choose m}
 $$

-(**Note:** the quality and the content of the text is not yet reflective of whatever I have in mind for my thesis)

 # Related Work #